This post may contain affiliate links and ads. Read our disclosure policy here.

 Heartfelt Graduation Gift!

-The premise is an easy one.
+The premise of the Dr. Seuss Book Graduation Gift is an easy one.
 The task of digging the book back out every May/June to take to school is a little bit more challenging, but so far, so good.

 Purchase a copy of Dr. Seuss’s Oh the Places You’ll Go.

 Each year as the school year comes to an end, give the book to your child’s teacher to sign/leave a short note somewhere in the book.

 My goal is to have her teachers sign this same book every single year (and can include other important coaches, mentors, etc as needed).
 I will then gift the book to her at her high school graduation.
 (Which of course I don’t even want to THINK about because she’s only 5 and time already feels like it’s flying.)
 I am also considering giving it to her after her 5th grade graduation, which is a big deal in our district.

 Keep in mind, nothing says you HAVE to use this exact book.
 If there is another book that has special meaning to your family, feel free to change it up and use something other than the Dr. Seuss book.
 In the end, it’s not the book that really matters.
 It is the collection of special notes from some of the most important people in your child’s life.
 Have fun with this!

 Video of me chit chatting about this tradition:

 More fun you might enjoy…